zzonyo/trust-docs-test/source/index.html.md

 - If you have further queries about Huobi Option order push subscription, please refer to [Demo](https://docs.huobigroup.com/docs/option/v1/en/#code-demo)

+- If you can't connect "https://api.hbdm.com", please use "https://api.btcgateway.pro" for debug purpose.
+If your server is deployed in AWS, we recommend using "https://api.hbdm.vn".

 ## API Rate Limit Illustration

 There is rate limit for both public and private interfaces.
 More details are laid out as below: